Web APIs Blocks

 To edit the properties of a Web API component, click on the ⚙ icon next to the component's name to bring up the properties dialog.
 You will be able to change the properties and click Submit to save your changes, or click Delete to delete the component.

-Query parameters and headers can be set in the designer or in the blocks editor.
-In the example below you can add any property:value pair you want.
-You can add as many params to your app as you need, but each parameter has to be added one at a time.
+You can add any property: value pair you want.
+You can add as many parameters to your API properties as you need, but each parameter has to be added one at a time.

 In the blocks editor, it is possible to use the create object